a15944694426/githaha/README.md

 # qp
-This is my first Git remote repo.gitecturgitectureqpiiie
+This is my first Git remote repo.